 Five-star player.
 No. 1 rated defensive tackle nationally.
 13th-ranked player overall at any position.
 No. 1 player in the state of Florida.
 Committed to Ohio State 4/02/17.
 Attends IMG Academy in Bradenton, Florida.
 Son of former NFL cornerback Troy Vincent.
 Chose Ohio State over Florida State and many others.

-Four-star player.
-No. 2 athlete nationally.
-32nd-ranked player overall at any position.
+Five-star player.
+No. 1 athlete nationally.
+23rd-ranked player overall at any position.
 Rated the top prospect in the state of Ohio.
 Committed to Ohio State 3/01/17.
 Attends Westerville South High School in Westerville, Ohio.
 Could play running back or H-back at Ohio State or even wide receiver.
 Also held offers from Michigan, Notre Dame, USC, Florida and Clemson.

 Four-star player.
-No. 4 offensive tackle nationally.
-57nd-ranked player overall at any position.
+No. 9 offensive tackle nationally.
+112th-ranked player overall at any position.
 Rated the third-best prospect in the state of Tennessee.
 Committed to Ohio State 4/15/17.
 Attends Franklin High School in Franklin, Tennessee.
 Chose OSU over offers from Alabama, Georgia, LSU, Tennessee, USC, Texas A&M, Clemson, Texas, and many others.

 Four-star player.
 Rated the 7th-best safety in the nation and 86th-best player overall regardless of position.
 Considered the second-best prospect in the state of Oklahoma.
 Committed to Ohio State 4/15/17.
 Attends Owasso High School in Owasso, Oklahoma.
 At one time thought to be an Oklahoma lock, Proctor chose Ohio State over Oklahoma, Florida, Michigan, and Texas.

-Teague is a composite 3-star tailback (No. 25 overall) out of Murfreesboro, Tennessee.
+Teague is a composite 4-star tailback (No. 11 overall) out of Murfreesboro, Tennessee.
 He committed to Ohio State over offers from Auburn, Tennessee, Georgia, and others.
 He ran a 4.31 40-yard dash at an Ohio State camp.
-He is rated as the No. 8 running back overall and a 4-star prospect per 247Sports.

 Offensive Line/Defensive Tackle

-Jones is a composite 4-star player and the No. 3 defensive tackle in the 2018 class.
-He is rated as the No. 53 player in the nation overall.
-Ohio State is also looking at him as an offensive lineman, so where he ultimately ends up for the Buckeyes won't be known until they get him on campus and find his best fit.
+Jones is a composite 4-star player and the No. 1 center in the 2018 class.
+He is rated as the No. 55 player in the nation overall.
+He is also a highly-regarded defensive tackle.
 He attends Erasmus Hall High School in Brooklyn, New York, which is the high school that produced former Buckeye Curtis Samuel.

 Hooker is from New Castle, Pennsylvania and is the brother of former Buckeye safety and current NFL safety Malik Hooker.
-Like his brother, he excels at both basketball and football.
-Also like his brother, he is rated a three-star prospect.
+He is a 3-star prospect and the No. 54 CB overall.